QAnon adherents discussed posing as National Guard to try to infiltrate inauguration, according to FBI intelligence briefing

 “We’re monitoring all incoming leads, whether they’re calls for armed protest, potential threats that grow out of the January 6 breach of the Capitol, or other kinds of potential threats leading up to inaugural events and in various other targets.
 So we’re latched up with all of our partners in that regard,” Wray added.

-A spokesman for the Secret Service also declined to comment on the threat report, or to characterize the agency’s level of concern.
+A spokesman for the Secret Service also declined to comment on the threat report or to characterize the agency’s level of concern.

 “The U.S. Secret Service takes all threats seriously and will continue to work with our federal, state, local and military partners to continue securing the 59th Inauguration based on the relevant intelligence available to the security community,” said spokesman Justine Whelan.